onap/vnfrqts-requirements/docs/Chapter7.rst

   UUIDs in Ansible Playbooks.

- Rationale: Flows that require interactions with Cloud services e.g. Openstack shall rely on workflows run by an Orchestrator or other capability (such as a control loop or Operations GUI) outside Ansible Server which can be executed by a Controller such as APPC.
+ Rationale: Flows that require interactions with Cloud services e.g. Openstack shall rely on workflows run by an Orchestrator (Change Management) or other capability (such as a control loop or Operations GUI) outside Ansible Server which can be executed by a Controller such as APPC.
  There are policies, as part of Control Loop models, that send remediation